khali70/nodejs-backend/routes/Readme.md

 # uploadRoute

-to upload the img we use multer as uploader middelWare for express
+to upload the img we use multer as uploader middleWare for express

 the upload on the route